-4.3 Nude and/or semi-nude image sharing by children.
+4.3 Nude and/or Semi-Nude Image Sharing by Children

-The term 'sharing nudes and semi-nudes' is used to mean the sending or posting of nude or semi-nude images, videos or live streams of/by young people under the age of eighteen.
-Creating and sharing nudes and semi-nudes of under-18s (including those created and shared with consent) is illegal which makes responding to incidents complex.
-The UKCIS Sharing nudes and semi-nudes: advice for education settings working with children and young people guidance outlines how schools and colleges should respond to all incidents of consensual and non-consensual image sharing; it should be read and understood by all DSLs working with all age groups.
+The UKCIS Sharing nudes and semi-nudes: advice for education settings working with children and young people'guidance outlines how schools and colleges should respond to all incidents of consensual and non-consensual image sharing, and should be read and understood by DSLs working will all age groups.

-• Barming Pre-School and Primary School recognises that consensual and nonconsensual sharing of nudes and semi-nude images and/or videos (also known as youth produced/involved sexual imagery or "sexting") can be a safeguarding issue; all concerns will be reported to and dealt with by the DSL (or deputy).
+Offham Primary School recognises that consensual and non-consensual sharing of nudes and semi-nude images and/or videos (also known as youth produced/involved sexual imagery or "sexting") can be a safeguarding issue; all concerns will be reported to and dealt with by the DSL (or deputy).

-- When made aware of concerns involving consensual and non-consensual sharing of nudes and semi-nude images and/or videos by children, staff are advised: - o to report any concerns to the DSL immediately. - never to view, copy, print, share, forward, store or save the imagery, or ask a child to share or download it - this may be illegal.
-If staff have already inadvertently viewed imagery, this will be immediately reported to the DSL. - o not to delete the imagery or ask the child to delete it. - o to avoid saying or doing anything to blame or shame any children involved. - to reassure the child(ren) involved and explain that the DSL will be informed so they can receive appropriate support and help.
-Do not promise confidentiality, as other agencies may need to be informed and be involved. - not to investigate or ask the child(ren) involved to disclose information regarding the imagery. - to not share information about the incident with other members of staff, children/young people, or parents/carers, including the families and child(ren) involved in the incident; this is the responsibility of the DSL. - DSLs will respond to concerns in line with the non-statutory UKCIS guidance: 'Sharing nudes and semi-nudes: advice for education settings working with children and young people' and the local KSCMP guidance.
-When made aware of a concern involving consensual and non-consensual sharing of nudes and semi-nude images and/or videos: - The DSL will hold an initial review meeting to explore the context and ensure appropriate and proportionate safeguarding action is taken in the best interests of any child involved.
-This may mean speaking with relevant staff and the children involved as appropriate. - Parents/carers will be informed at an early stage and be involved in the process to best support children, unless there is good reason to believe that involving them would put a child at risk of harm. - All decisions and action taken will be recorded in line with our child protection procedures. - o A referral will be made to ICS and/or the police immediately if: - the incident involves an adult (over 18). - there is reason to believe that a child has been coerced, blackmailed, or groomed, or there are concerns about their capacity to consent, for example, age of the child or they have special educational needs. - the image/videos involve sexual acts and a child under the age of thirteen, depict sexual acts which are unusual for the child's developmental stage, or are violent. - a child is at immediate risk of harm owing to the sharing of nudes and seminudes - The DSL may choose to involve other agencies at any time if further information/concerns are disclosed later. - If DSLs are unsure how to proceed, advice will be sought from the Education Safeguarding Service.
+- When made aware of concerns involving consensual and non-consensual sharing of nudes and semi-nude images and/or videos by children, staff are advised to: - o Report any concerns to the DSL immediately. - Never view, copy, print, share, forward, store or save the imagery, or ask a child to share or download it - this may be illegal.
+If staff have already inadvertently viewed imagery, this will be immediately reported to the DSL. - o Not delete the imagery or ask the child to delete it. - Not say or do anything to blame or shame any children involved. - Explain to child(ren) involved that they will report the issue to the DSL and reassure them that they will receive appropriate support and help. - Not ask the child or children involved in the incident to disclose information regarding the imagery and not share information about the incident with other members of staff, the child(ren) involved or their, or other, parents and/or carers.
+This is the responsibility of the DSL. - DSLs will respond to concerns in line with the non-statutory UKCIS guidance: Sharing nudes and semi-nudes: advice for education settings working with children and young people' and the local KSCMP guidance.
+When made aware of a concern involving consensual and non-consensual sharing of nudes and semi-nude images and/or videos: - the DSL will hold an initial review meeting to explore the context and ensure appropriate and proportionate safeguarding action is taken in the best interests of any child involved.
+This may mean speaking with relevant staff and the children involved as appropriate. - parents and carers will be informed at an early stage and be involved in the process to best support children, unless there is good reason to believe that involving them would put a child at risk of harm. - All decisions and action taken will be recorded in line with our child protection procedures. - o a referral will be made to ICS and/or the police immediately if: - the incident involves an adult (over 18). - there is reason to believe that a child has been coerced, blackmailed, or groomed, or there are concerns about their capacity to consent, for example, age of the child or they have special educational needs. - the image/videos involve sexual acts and a child under the age of 13, depict sexual acts which are unusual for the child's developmental stage, or are violent. - a child is at immediate risk of harm owing to the sharing of nudes and seminudes. - The DSL may choose to involve other agencies at any time if further information/concerns are disclosed at a later date. - If DSLs are unsure how to proceed, advice will be sought from the Education Safeguarding Service.